jcmlmorav/advanced-pdf-generator/README.md

 **Important:** If you want to send PDF vía email, you need the correct setup to send emails from your WP site and customize the modal form to get data (name and email) with [bootstrap](http://getbootstrap.com/)

 ```[advanced-pdf-generator send="true" send_text="Send PDF" send_class="send-apdfg-link" name_label="Name" name_placeholder="Write your name" email_label="E-mail" email_placeholder="Write your email" submit_label="Send"]```

+## Templates

+Create apg-templates in your theme root directory.
+- Create a pdf.php file to write the content will be in your PDF
+- Create a mail.php file to write the content will be in you email sent